-- Licensed for real estate services in another Canadian jurisdiction with English language standards and have satisfied that jurisdiction's English language requirements.
+- are licensed for real estate services in another Canadian jurisdiction with English language standards and have satisfied that jurisdiction's English language requirements.
 Applicants wishing to use this exemption should review the information at BCFSA before registering for a licensing course.

-For more information on the ELPR, view how to satisfy the English language proficiency requirement.
+For more information on the ELPR, view How to Satisfy the English Language Proficiency Requirement.

-As well, in order to be eligible for real estate licensing in the province of British Columbia, section 10(b)(i) of the Real Estate Services Act requires that an applicant for licensing is at least 19 years of age.
+Additionally, in order to be eligible for real estate licensing in British Columbia, section 10(b)(i) of the Real Estate Services Act requires that an applicant for licensing is at least 19 years of age.

 Students should also note that all of the Real Estate Division’s courses have some level of mathematical calculations required.
 This course has material that contains detailed financial calculations which require a financial calculator.